1. Betrayal minority

 Despite the share transfer had been completed, Mr. A felt oppressed by his previous partners because he considered he was not paid at the right price.
 With revenge in mind, he reported to the tax authorities in Hong Kong and Shenzhen that the company had under-stated taxable income.
 These informant actions had caught the attention of the tax authorities, initiating them to start conducting investigation process in the company’s affairs.

 In the past decades, the directors of this company had ‘ignored’ the importance of account preparation and tax reporting and had casually delegated these functions to a loyal accounting supervisor.
 The directors had not even met their auditors for years.
 The accounting supervisor, with good loyalty to and caring for the business, had adopted a similar level of profit performance like long time ago before the removal of the production base.
-Management accounts using the inappropriate policies were prepared for audit propose.
+Management accounts using inappropriate policies were prepared for audit propose.
 Thus, a substantial portion of operating profits had been omitted in the company’s financial statements and tax returns during the past seven years.

 The tax investigation process in Hong Kong had lasted for over ten months, resulting in an aggregate sum of additional taxes and penalties amounted to HK$9 millions.
 On the PRC’s side, the ‘price’ was much more costly.
 This was really a big blow on the company’s financial survival.
-This case presented a somewhat embarrassing picture of a taxpayer with Mr. A could escape any burden even though he was one of the shareholders and actually, the informer.
-The category of informers’intelligence represents the most occurring cases in tax investigation instituted by the Inland Revenue Department.
+This case presented a somewhat embarrassing picture of a taxpayer with Mr. A could escape any burden even though he was one of the shareholders and actually, the informant.
+The category of informants’ intelligence represents the most occurring cases in tax investigation instituted by the Inland Revenue Department.